 Better Jawbone Health

 When teeth are missing, the jawbone can begin to weaken and shrink over time.
-However, dental implants help preserve the structure of your jawbone by acting like artificial tooth roots.
+However, teeth implants help preserve the structure of your jawbone by acting like artificial tooth roots.
 The titanium post stimulates the bone to prevent bone loss and maintain the integrity of your jaw.

 Long-Lasting Results